 provide that person’s title if they work(ed) for your business.

 If you need special accommodations for the hearing such as

-an interpreter (See NRS 233B.1235) or other
+an interpreter (See NRS 233B.1235) or

-inform the ALJ as soon as possible.
+please inform the ALJ as soon as possible.